Your order

 Time for pita gyros

-Ever heard of souvlaki or pita gyros?
-In Thessaloniki they often refer to the latter as “sandwich” and they make them especially big.
-Psisou sta Karvouna near the White Tower has been serving drool-worthy gyros and other assorted meat specialties since 2005 -- you should definitely try the XL-sized Choriatiki Thraka (‘village grill’) sandwich or even the gyros in Arabic pita with yogurt, tabbouleh and fresh French fries.
+Craving a hearty lunch on the go while you discover the beauty of Thessaloniki’s waterfront?
+Psisou sta Karvouna, located near the White Tower, has been serving drool-worthy gyros and other assorted meat specialties since 2005.
+We recommend trying the irresistible XL-sized Choriatiki Thraka (‘village grill’) sandwich or the gyros in Arabic pita with yogurt, tabbouleh, and fresh French fries.

 Pure rebetiko for the senses